About Lecompte

 Frequently Asked Questions

-To register to vote in Lecompte, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Rapides County elections office.
+To register to vote in Lecompte, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Rapides Parish elections office.
 Louisiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Louisiana Secretary of State's voter lookup tool.
-For local municipal elections in Lecompte, contact the Rapides County Clerk's office for schedules and ballot information.
+For local municipal elections in Lecompte, contact the Rapides Parish Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Lecompte, Louisiana residents are available through both county and state offices.
 The Louisiana Department of Health, Vital Records Registry, located in Baton Rouge, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Louisiana.
 Orders can be placed online, by mail, or in person.
 Locally, the Rapides Parish Clerk's office issues marriage licenses and maintains marriage records for Rapides Parish.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.